Jose Siri Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners have the 12th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Mariners have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Mariners pitchers combine to allow 82 home runs (one per game), the fifth-fewest in the league.
+- Mariners pitchers combine to allow 83 home runs (one per game), the fifth-fewest in baseball.

-- In his last appearance on Sunday, the righty went 6 1/3 innings against the Baltimore Orioles, giving up two earned runs while surrendering six hits.
+- His most recent appearance was on Tuesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.